ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-configure.md

 | Using VMware Update Manager | Once deployed, the VMware products are updated by your system administrators.
 For information about how your system administrators can use VUM in a vCenter Server Instance, see [VMware Update Manager introduction](/docs/vmwaresolutions?topic=vmwaresolutions-vum-intro#vum-intro). |
 | Key vCenter Server Instance components backup | Your system administrators are responsible for the configuration, management, and monitoring of all software components of vCenter Server instance, including the backup and availability of the management infrastructure and workloads.
 As part of the solution, you can optionally deploy the IBM Spectrum Protect Plus or Veeam add-on services.
 Veeam and IBM Spectrum Protect Plus can help satisfy the requirement to back up your management components.
 For information about backup mechanisms and the key components to be backed up, see [Backing up components](/docs/vmwaresolutions?topic=vmwaresolutions-solution_backingup). |
 | Collecting diagnostic information for VMware products | VMware Technical Support routinely requests diagnostic information when a support request is handled.
 This diagnostic information contains product-specific logs, configuration files, and data appropriate to the situation.
 For information about URLs to VMware Knowledgebase articles and detailed step-by-step tasks for collecting this information, see [Collecting diagnostic information for VMware products](https://kb.vmware.com/s/article/1008524?CoveoV2.CoveoLightningApex.getInitializationData=1&r=2&ui-communities-components-aura-components-forceCommunity-seoAssistant.SeoAssistant.getSeoData=1&other.KM_Utility.getArticleDetails=1&other.KM_Utility.getArticleMetadata=2&other.KM_Utility.getUrl=1&other.KM_Utility.getUser=1&other.KM_Utility.getAllTranslatedLanguages=2&ui-comm-runtime-components-aura-components-siteforce-qb.Quarterback.validateRoute=1){:external}.
 For information about the process of collecting the required diagnostic information for VMware NSX Edge devices, see [Collecting diagnostic information for VMware NSX Edge (2079380)](https://kb.vmware.com/s/article/2079380?lang=en_US#q=Collecting%20diagnostic%20information%20for%20VMware%20NSX%20Edge%20){:external}. |
-{: caption="Table 1. vCenter Server instances and clusters" caption-side="bottom"}
+{: caption="Table 1. vCenter Server instances and clusters" caption-side="top"}

 ## VM procedures
 {: #opsprocs-configure-vm}